bootstrapworld/curriculum/lessons/grouped-samples/langs/en-us/slides.md

 {layout="LaunchR"}
 # Displaying Samples

+@image{images/AskQuestions.png, "Ask Questions icon", 100}

+1) Is this a lookup, arithmetic, or statistical question?

-@image{images/AskQuestions.png, "Ask Questions icon", 100} This is an Arithmetic Question.
+This is an Arithmetic Question.
 We know it's not a lookup question because there's no ratio written somewhere in the table for us to read.
 Instead, we'll have to count all the fixed cats and the unfixed cats, then compare the totals.

-**What rows do we need?
+**2) What rows do we need?
 What columns?**
 <!--
 Have students discuss their answers
 -->